 A similar kind of wrath is being faced by Chinese goods especially in the electronics category, such as smartphones and home appliances as well.
-Leading players in this space such as Xiaomi, Vivo, Oppo, OnePlus, and more are now are knee-deep into a PR disaster and are trying their best to avert it by not commenting on this situation as of right now.
+Leading players in this space such as Xiaomi, Vivo, Oppo, OnePlus, and more are now knee-deep into a PR disaster and are trying their best to avert it by not commenting on this situation as of right now.

 Because of these developments, many analysts are predicting that non-Chinese brands such as Samsung might finally have an upper hand and gain some extra market share in India against the highly competitive Chinese brands during this time.
-However, that being said, it is also important to note that Indians do not have a lot many choices when it comes to budget smartphones and other electronic gadgets that are not of Chinese-origin.
+However, that being said, it is also important to note that Indians do not have a lot many choices when it comes to budget smartphones and other electronic gadgets that are not of Chinese origin.
 This is why even though the anti-China sentiments are at an all-time high, OnePlus was able to conclude a completely sold-out event for its latest smartphone last Thursday on Amazon India.
-Thus proving that it is mostly the app-based businesses that are somehow tied with China which are being subjected to the consumer rage more than that of Chinese goods.
+Thus proving that it is mostly the app-based businesses that are somehow tied with China that are being subjected to consumer rage more than that Chinese goods.